wingkwong/react-quiz-component/README.md

     {
       "question": "How can you access the state of a component from inside of a member function?", "questionType": "text",
-      "questionPic": "https://dummyimage.com/600x400/000/fff&text=X", // if you need to display Picture in Question "answerSelectionType": "single",
+      "answerSelectionType": "single",
       "answers": [
         "this.getState()",